zblakley/freeCodeCamp/guide/english/html/tutorials/how-to-use-links/index.md

 The link text is the visible part (Visit our site for tutorials).

-Clicking on the link text will send you to the specified address.
+Clicking on the html element in the `<a>` tag will send you to the specified address.

 #### More Information:
 <!-- Please add any articles you think might be helpful to read before writing the article -->